wincent/masochist/content/wiki/Migrating from macOS to Linux.md

 # What's the motivation?

 * Apple has a penchant for breaking things in unexpected and arbitrary ways.
 For example, the introduction of S.I.P.
-(System Integrity Protection) — laudable it may be from a security perspective — basically broke all RubyGem installs by default.
+(System Integrity Protection) — laudable though it may be from a security perspective — basically broke all RubyGem installs by default.
 Or the way Sierra broke Karabiner, which I utterly rely on.
 * iTerm is so slow, and it appears that macOS's own graphics APIs are the bottleneck; this is fine on the laptop screen, but a real killer when plugged into a 4K external display.
-* Apple is going nowhere fast with its hardware, with the last MacBook Pros being an insane cluster fuck of dongles, Touch Bars and no compelling performance or capacity upgrades in exchange for the lost convenience: I'd much rather have a "PC" laptop, even an ugly one, with a bunch of ports, an SD card slot, a bunch of RAM, and no ridiculous
+* Apple is going nowhere fast with its hardware, with the last MacBook Pros being an insane cluster fuck of dongles, Touch Bars and no compelling performance or capacity upgrades in exchange for the lost convenience: I'd much rather have a "PC" laptop, even an ugly one, with a bunch of ports, an SD card slot, a bunch of RAM, and no ridiculous Touch Bar.

 # Gotchas